mcole22266/activityTracker/README.md

 All output is suppressed and redirected to a file `nohup.out` to prevent ssh shutdown.

-Collects Data every 10 minutes.
+Collects Data every 5 minutes.
 The data is appended to a csv file that is created upon initial run in the `Logs` directory.

-## Note
-Currently the `address 2` column oftentimes contains a comma.
-This causes an error when reading the contents of the csv file into a Pandas DataFrame.
-Current solution is to manually remove the comma but a solution is in the works

 ## API and Other Resources
 - `life360API.py`